papb/tree-shortcut/readme.md

 #### tree

-Type: Array or plain object
+Type: Anything

-The tree to be copied and modified.
+If it is indeed a tree (i.e. an array or plain object), it will be copied and modified with the shortcut.
+Otherwise, it will be returned unchanged.

 #### shortcutTriggerProp